This post may contain affiliate links. Please see our Disclosure Policy for details

 Decluttering your home is difficult enough, but it gets even harder when you’re dealing with sentimental items.
 The emotional attachments can make it nearly impossible to let go of anything.

-Maybe it’s your life in greeting cards, your grandfather’s fishing poles, or your Great Grandmothers China collection that you’ve associated with specific times or events in your life.
+Maybe it’s every art project your child ever created, your life in greeting cards, your grandfather’s fishing poles, or your Great Grandmothers China collection that you’ve associated with specific times or events in your life.
 Whatever the actual item is, the sentimental attachments you’ve formed make it more challenging to part with.

 The mere sight of these items can bring back years of memories.
 Some make you happy recalling a wonderful tropical vacation or yearly White Elephant Christmas party with family and friends, and others might make you sad due to the loss of somebody close to you.

 Holding on to too many of these items causes clutter and it can impact your mood, health, and life, as well as your home.
 It can make your home feel crowded and cramped.

 According to a report on census.gov, the average size of a single-family home in 1973 was approximately 1521 square feet.
 That size increased over the next several years to a whopping 2169 square feet by 2010.

 A quick drive around my town would suggest the average size of a single-family home currently sits somewhere around the 2500+ square foot mark.

 The increase isn’t because our families are getting bigger although I’m sure there are exceptions.
 Most of it’s because we obtain and keep way more stuff than ever before.

 We’ve turned our homes into oversized, overpriced storage units and a lot of what we’re storing is sentimental clutter.

 Here are some strategies for dealing with and decluttering those sentimental items.